When Theodore Roosevelt became President in 1901, he brought his wife and six kids – the largest group of youngsters in the White House.

 Quentin’s death devastated the family, particularly the former President and the Gang’s Supreme Commander.
 TR died at sixty, only a few months after learning that his youngest son had been killed.

 There was a natural outpouring of sympathy when the news of Quentin’s death was made public, to include the now-adult members of the White House Gang.
-Edith Roosevelt cherished to letters she received from some of the young men who had been little guys, racing through the White House hallways, waylaying the most important people in the country.
+Edith Roosevelt cherished the letters she received from some of the young men who had been little guys, racing through the White House hallways, waylaying the most important people in the country.

 According to Earle Looker, some of the Gang stayed in touch with their den mother for the rest of her long life.
 She lived to be eighty-seven.